FernandoPiDi/sample-database/backend/README.md

 # Sample Database

-This is a complete application built with Spring Boot for the backend and React + Next.js for the frontend, using TypeScript for robust and typed development.
-The backend provides a REST API for managing products, featuring functionalities like adding, listing, and searching for products, with optimized queries using Redis.
-The frontend consumes this API and displays the data in a list, offering an intuitive user experience.
-The integration between both layers ensures efficient data flow and a solid architecture for real-world environments.
+This application is a complete solution built with Spring Boot for the backend and React + Next.js for the frontend, leveraging TypeScript for robust and type-safe development.
+The backend provides a REST API for managing products, including functionalities like adding, listing, and searching for products, with optimized queries powered by Redis.
+The frontend, designed with a responsive and mobile-friendly interface, consumes this API to display data in an intuitive list format, featuring a dark theme for improved user experience.
+Both services are integrated to ensure efficient data flow and a solid architecture suited for real-world scenarios.
+Code quality is maintained through linting for both frontend and backend services, with automated checks implemented via GitHub Actions.
+Additionally, Docker is used to containerize and run the services, ensuring seamless deployment and scalability.

 ## Tech stack